crwdns2915892:0crwdne2915892:0

 -

-Remove the ten screws from the bottom of the device.
+Using a Phillips #0 screwdriver, remove the eleven screws securing the bottom cover of the device.

 -